The acronym SEO stands for Search Engine Optimization.

 As an example, the keyword “whey protein” has a global search volume of 560 thousand searches per month.

-If you ranked #1 for this term, then you would get thousands of people to your page every day and could easily make lots of money from it.
+If you ranked #1 for this term, then you would get thousands of people to your page every day.

 What Does SEO Involve?